 10 Tips to Improve Your Fiction Writing Skills

 This post was contributed by Kelly Kilpatrick, who writes on the subject of distance learning universities.
-She invites your feedback at kellykilpatrick24 at gmail dot com.

 Writing fiction, whether short or long, can be a very trying experience indeed.
 So many writers of fiction have different processes for achieving their writing goals that it’s hard to sift through what works and what doesn’t.